Michael-Kuria/school-web-app-with-mongo/README.md

 # Todo
-- add functionality to edit and delete
+- add functionality to edit and delete {done}
-- allow creation of students
+- allow creation of students {done}
--
+- Ensure that the ErrorHandler class is working fine
+- Be able to access a url for a request
+- Ensure that the user is notified of an error in the **login page** when it happens`{error.message, HttpStatus.BAD_REQUEST}`